Whole Wheat Hamburger Buns

 The reason why most recipes don’t do this is because using only whole wheat flour won’t give you enough strength for the dough.
 Things like Whole Wheat Pancakes or these Whole Wheat Oatmeal Cookies you are able to use 100% whole wheat flour because you don’t need to build the gluten and strength, but here we need that strength.
 You can try Whole Wheat Pretzels for a 100% whole wheat recipe.

-Technically yes, though it may be difficult for the stand mixer to knead a double batch of dough.
+Technically yes, though it may be difficult for the stand mixer to knead a double batch of the whole wheat dough.
 You may need to divide the dough for that stage, but otherwise yes, you can double it just fine.

 After you’ve done the second rise, you can hold the buns in the fridge for a day before baking fresh.
 However, since the fully baked buns freeze pretty well, I like to bake everything completely and save some for later.